THE 3RD ANNUAL BIT AWARDS

 From hundreds of eligible games and thousands of eligible individuals,

-these are your final nominees and winners for The 3rd Annual Bit Awards.
+these are your nominees and winners for The 3rd Annual Bit Awards.

-Winners will be announced live on February 1st in New York City.
+Winners were announced live on February 1st in New York City.

 Click the images below for more on each game and developer.